Beta This part of GOV.UK is being rebuilt – find out what this means

 You can appeal to the First-tier Tribunal (Tax) if you want to challenge some decisions by HM Revenue and Customs (HMRC), Border Force or the National Crime Agency (NCA).

-The tax tribunal is independent of HMRC and will listen to both sides before reaching a decision.
+The tribunal is independent of government and will listen to both sides of the argument before making a decision.

 Appeal about seized goods

-You can appeal to the tribunal if HMRC or UK Border Agency officers seize your goods.
+You may be able to appeal to the tribunal if HMRC or Border Force:

 You can get free advice from:

 Read more detailed information about appealing to the tribunal.